HDC offers over 28 programs focusing on mental health and recovery services.

 MAT is an evidence-based practice proven to reduce the need for inpatient detoxification services, improve patient survival, and sustain long-term recovery.
 MAT also decreases illicit opiate use and criminal activity among people with substance use disorders, increases people’s ability to gain and maintain employment, and improves birth outcomes for pregnant women with substance use disorders.
 MAT medications are available for opioid, alcohol, amphetamine, and tobacco use disorders.

 Sometimes living with a mental illness makes maintaining independent living a difficult thing to do.
-Residents of the Outreach Center Apartments in Cloquet, MN, have available an array of services designed to help them succeed in their apartment and maximize their potential in their community.
+Residents of the Outreach Center Apartments in Cloquet, MN, have an array of services available designed to help them succeed in their apartment and maximize their potential in the community.

 Services available include housing assistance, medication monitoring, employability support, outreach, crisis assistance, education and support, and assistance with daily living activities.
-People eligible for the apartments must meet certain criteria including meeting HUD’s definition of homeless, being disabled, and having a mental illness as well as meeting income eligibility.
+People eligible for the apartments must meet certain criteria including meeting HUD’s definition of homeless, being disabled, having a mental illness, and meeting income eligibility.

 For more information or to apply please contact the Program Director at (218) 879-4559 or 1(888) 877-0568